 And it is heartbreaking for writers because they get no monetary compensation despite the fact they put in a great deal of time and effort into the process.

-What’s more heartbreaking though, is the fact that there is a constant presence of pirated, fake and counterfeit books on Amazon.
+What’s more heartbreaking though, is the fact that there is a constant presence of pirated, fake, and counterfeit books on Amazon.
 The online retail company is considered one of the largest and most prolific in the industry.

-And being such a big company, you would think they would find a way to prevent books being pirated on their watch.
+And being such a big company, you would think they would find a way to prevent books from being pirated on their watch.

 This problem has been quite prevalent for some time and a good number of self-published authors have launched complaints and some well-known publications have written articles about this problem.
-And yet, despite the public scrutiny there is not that much that publishers and authors alike can do about it.
+And yet, despite the public scrutiny, there is not that much that publishers and authors alike can do about it.

 Although Amazon has created some measures on how to combat this problem.
 Most notable being its Project Zero.
 Sadly though these measures are proving to be ineffective to root out the problem.